moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/data-modelling-concepts-for-derived-tables.md

-# Data Modelling Concepts - placeholder
+# Data Modelling Concepts for Derived tables - placeholder

 ⚠️ This service is in beta ⚠️